 In some cases, you can also offer subscribers discounts or vouchers.
 Take a look at the email example by Herschel.

 Once the email series and the types of emails to be sent are determined, start assigning the tasks to the different people in the team.
 Give each team/person a deadline for the work.
 A project manager should be appointed to take care of the execution.
-You can use ActiveCollab or Trello to manage your projects.
+You can use a project management software like Trello or Monday to manage your projects.

 Content is the most critical part of the email.